marcusoftnet/marcusoftnet.github.io/_posts/2006-11-16-christmas-season.md

-If brassbanding had as much to do during all of the year as under the Christmas season there would be a lot of more professional bands around, i can promise you.
+If brassbanding had as much to do during all of the year as under the Christmas season there would be a lot of more professional bands around, I can promise you.

 One thing that strikes me every year this happens (i.e. almost every